 As you'll see, you have two really different options for your road trip between Perth and Esperance.
 Your choice of route will most likely come down to how much time you have available, and whether you prefer to travel via the ocean or through Australia's iconic Outback.

-The Coastal Route takes you to some truly stunning beaches and the varied landscapes of this beautiful part of Australia.
+This route takes you to some truly stunning beaches and the varied landscapes of this beautiful part of Australia.
 As a bonus, you can even see dolphins and whales making their way along the coastline if you travel at the right time of year.

 If you don't have time to make such a long drive, the shorter Inland Route makes a great alternative.